ldecaro/glue-data-replication/docs/MANUAL_BOOKMARK_CONFIGURATION.md

 ### Configuration Design

 1. **Start Small**: Begin with manual configuration for critical tables only
+2. **Use CloudFormation Parameter Format**: Always use the proper CloudFormation parameter format as shown in the examples
-2. **Validate First**: Test configurations in development environment
+3. **Validate First**: Test configurations in development environment using the deploy script
-3. **Document Choices**: Document why specific columns were chosen for manual configuration
+4. **Document Choices**: Document why specific columns were chosen for manual configuration
-4. **Monitor Performance**: Track validation performance and cache hit rates
+5. **Monitor Performance**: Track validation performance and cache hit rates

 ### Column Selection Guidelines